valerio-oliveira/dataops-trail/README.md

 The "site2.env" file will be kept in case of Site1 gets unavailable.

+## Terraformation

+All the application "hardware-representing" components are created with Terraform.

+Some configuration parameters - security groups inbound ingress ports for instance -, are defined into the "variables.auto.tfvars" file.

+Other parameters are set into configurations files used by Ansible playbooks.
+The way those files are filled or created differs purposely.

-### Dockerizing
+## Dockerizing

 The application image was built and deployed into my Docker hub repository.

-Get Docker image in Dockerhub
+Push Docker image from Dockerhub

 ```Docker
 docker push valerionet/haproxyht:tagname
 ```

-Tis is the application's Dockerfile
+The application's Dockerfile

 ```docker
 FROM python:3